Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: The Bias-Variance Multiple Imputation Framework

 \begin{assumption}[Bayesian conjugacy] The noise $\eps_t~\forall t\in[T]$ in the latent generative model~\eqref{eq:generative} is independently and identically distributed as $\mc N_n(0, \Omega)$, where $\Omega \in \PD^n$ is a known covariance matrix.
 The prior $\pi_0$ is either a non-informative flat prior or Gaussian with mean vector $\m_0 \in \R^n$ and covariance matrix $\cov_0 \in \PD^n$.
 The priors on $Y_t$ conditional on $\theta$ are independent across $t$, and the conditional distribution is Gaussian $\mc N_{\mathrm{dim}(Y_t)}(\theta_{Y_t},\Omega_{Y_t})$, where $\theta_{Y_t} = \mc P_{M_t}(\theta)$, and $\Omega_{Y_t}$ is obtained by applying the projection operator $\mc P_{M_t}$ on $\Omega$.\footnote{Using the construction of $P_{M_t}$ in Footnote~\ref{fn:PMt}, we have $\Omega_{Y_t} = P_{M_t} \Omega P_{M_t}^\top$.
 Likewise for $\Omega_{X_t}$.
 The latent generative model~\eqref{eq:generative} implies that the likelihood of $X_t$ conditional on $(\theta,Y_t)$ is Gaussian $N_{\mathrm{dim}(X_t)} \big(\theta_{X_t} + \Omega_{X_t Y_t} \Omega_{Y_t}^{-1} (Y_t - \theta_{Y_t}), \Omega_{X_t} - \Omega_{X_t Y_t} \Omega_{Y_t}^{-1} \Omega_{Y_t X_t} \big)$, where $\theta_{X_t} = \mc P_{M_t}^\perp(\theta)$, the matrix $\Omega_{Y_t X_t} \in \R^{\mathrm{dim}(Y_t) \times \mathrm{dim}(X_t)}$ is the covariance matrix between $Y_t$ and $X_t$ induced by $\Omega$, similarly for $\Omega_{X_tY_t}$.} \end{assumption}

-Following our discussion on the look-ahead bias, we can observe that the distribution of $\theta|\mc D$ may carry look-ahead bias originating from the testing portion of $\mc D$, and this look-ahead bias will be internalize into the look-ahead bias of $(Y_t)_{t\in[T^{train}]}| \mc D$.
-To mitigate this negative effect, it is crucial to re-calibrate the distribution of $\theta | \mc D$ to reduce the look-ahead bias on the posterior distribution of the mean parameter $\theta$, with the hope that this mitigation will be spilt-over to a similar mitigation of the look-ahead bias on the imputation of $(Y_t)_{t\in[T^{train}]}$.
-Our BVMI framework pictured in Figure~\ref{fig:workflow} is designed to mitigate the look-ahead bias by implementing there modules: \begin{itemize} \item [(G)] The posterior \textit{G}enerator \item [(C)] The \textit{C}onsensus mechanism \item [(S)] The multiple imputation \textit{S}ampler \end{itemize}
+Following our discussion on the look-ahead-bias, we can observe that the distribution of $\theta|\mc D$ may carry look-ahead-bias originating from the testing portion of $\mc D$, and this look-ahead-bias will be internalized into the look-ahead-bias of $(Y_t)_{t\in[T^{train}]}| \mc D$.
+To mitigate this negative effect, it is crucial to re-calibrate the distribution of $\theta | \mc D$ to reduce the look-ahead-bias on the posterior distribution of the mean parameter $\theta$, with the hope that this mitigation will be spilled-over to similar mitigation of the look-ahead-bias on the imputation of $(Y_t)_{t\in[T^{train}]}$.
+Our BVMI framework pictured in Figure~\ref{fig:workflow} is designed to mitigate the look-ahead-bias by implementing three modules: \begin{itemize} \item [(G)] The posterior \textit{G}enerator \item [(C)] The \textit{C}onsensus mechanism \item [(S)] The multiple imputation \textit{S}ampler \end{itemize}

-For the rest of this section, we will elaborate on the generator (G) in Subsection~\ref{sec:generator}, and we detail the sampler (S) in Subsection~\ref{sec:sampler}.
+For the remainder of this section, we will elaborate on the generator (G) in Subsection~\ref{sec:generator}, and we detail the sampler (S) in Subsection~\ref{sec:sampler}.
 The construction of the consensus mechanism (C) is more technical, and thus the full details on (C) will be provided in subsequent sections.